 - 1 tsp salt (non-iodized)

-- Mix the mustard seeds with the salt, water, and cider vinegar in a non-reactive glass dish.
+- Mix the mustard seeds with cider vinegar and water in a non-reactive glass dish.

-- Allow them to ferment at room temperature for 2 days.
+- Leave the seeds to soak at room temperature for 24 hours.

-- Store in the refrigerator in a glass jar.
-Allow to ripen for at least 2 weeks before using.
-This should last in the fridge for at least 6 months.
+- Store the finished mustard in a glass jar in the refrigerator.
+Allow it to mellow for at least 2 weeks before using.
+It should last in the fridge for at least 6 months.

-- Mustard seeds will become less spicy over time so leave it to ripen in the fridge until the flavour suits you.
+- The mustard will become less spicy over time so leave it to ripen in the fridge until the flavor suits you.

-Keywords: grainy mustard, honey mustard, beer mustard, hot brown mustard, sulfite free, easy
+Keywords: grainy mustard, honey mustard, beer mustard, hot brown mustard, basil mustard, yellow hot dog mustard, sulfite free, easy, vegan, gluten free, summer